SaikiTetsu/68key-3d-build/README.md

 **Troubleshooting**
 If you encounter any problems when assembling or using your keyboard, please consult the troubleshooting guide in the repo.

-**License**
-This project is licensed under Mad Mod Labs.
-What I have done is document everything and anything to make these builds as easy as possible as well as changes I made.
+# License 
+This work is licensed under a
+Creative Commons (4.0 International License) Attribution—Noncommercial—Share Alike
+✖ | Sharing without ATTRIBUTION
+✔ | Remix Culture allowed
+✖ | Commercial Use
+✖ | Free Cultural Works
+✖ | Meets Open Definition

-**Hopefully this build was made easier!**
+**Hopefully this build was made easier! ---> Thanks again to the creator of the STL files used MAD MOD LABS.**